Cue Cards Samples with band 8 answers

 Now, please don’t really assume that I am into art, just because I went to an art exhibition, as the truth is I hardly understand even the very basics of any art works.
 Now, naturally, you are probably wondering as to why I even bothered to go there then.
 Well, the answer is, I was actually “bribed” (an expensive dinner at a very upper-class restaurant in my town) to go there, and the bribe was offered by none other than my “philosopher” friend, who also happens to enjoy arts.

 By the way, it was a private art gallery that displayed different kinds of paintings from some of the most popular but “late” artists of my country.
 Therefore, based on different kinds of art works (actually only “paintings”) displayed at that art gallery, it is fair to assume that it was some kind of “collective art exhibition”.
-By the way, I am not too sure if there was a particular theme of that exhibition, but from what I could see and understand, the subject matter of most of the paintings there was related to the “industrial revolution” of my country from a couple of hundred years ago.
+By the way, I am not too sure if there was a particular theme in that exhibition, but from what I could see and understand, the subject matter of most of the paintings there was related to the “industrial revolution” of my country from a couple of hundred years ago.

 In the end, I can’t really say that I actually enjoyed that art exhibition very much, simply because I am never into art, nor do I have the intellect or talent to understand great art works.
 However, the only fun I had there, that I could think of, was when one of my friends introduced me as a “painting expert” to one of his lady friends.